-To earn your high school equivalency diploma in Arkansas, you’ll need to pass the four separate modules (subtests) of the GED® Exam.
+To earn your high school equivalency diploma in Arkansas, you’ll need to pass the four separate modules (subtests) of the GED exam.
 GED stands for General Education Development.

 There’s no need to take all four tests at the same time.
 You can take one subtest at a time.

-Arkansas GED Testing Requirements
+Arkansas GED testing requirements

-- You are not currently registered for any other school program
+- You are not currently registered for any other school program.

 - The minimum age to take the GED exam is 16.

 - 100-144: Below Passing